1:1 Pitch Coaching

 But unlike that guy, I learned from my mistakes.

-And, most importantly, you need to follow up.
+And, most importantly, you need to know whether or not you should follow up.
 (Editors are busy, but they’re not inbox swamp monsters.)

-Pitches and contest submissions are not one-size-fits-all processes.
+Pitches and literary submissions are not one-size-fits-all processes.
 Not at all.
 But they are a numbers game.
-So if you don’t get the gig one place, you absolutely should try with another.
+So if you don’t get the gig at one place, you absolutely should try with another.

-Making a solid pitch plan is essential to selling your idea (yes, you’re selling it!) and earning a byline.
+Making a solid pitch and submission plan is essential to selling your idea (yes, you’re selling it!) and earning a byline.

 “I feel confident about my pitch and have a much better understanding of the process of pitching.
 I’m excited!”